RobertTalbert/discretecs/MTH225-Winter2026/assignments/MTH 225 Learning Target Exam 3 answers.md

 4. It's best to think of this as a license plate problem.
 We have three slots to fill and no repetitions (since once we select a letter, it can't be selected again).
 This gives $8$ choices for the first character, $7$ for the second, and $6$ for the third giving a count of $8 \cdot 7 \cdot 6 = 336$.
 This is the same as $P(8,3)$.

 NOTE: In part 4 the problem uses the term "substring" to refer to strings made by selecting letters from a larger string.
 This is not what this word typically means, however -- a "substring" is a chunk of contiguous characters taken from the main string, so neither `OER` nor `ETR` in that way would be considered as "substrings" of `COMPUTER`.
 Grading will proceed by looking at your work on a case-by-case basis, especially looking for the main idea: No repetition is allowed, and order matters (because however you look at it, `OER` and `EOR` woud be considered different strings, hence order matters.)

+### Notes

+- A number of solutions did not use a correct formula for the binomial coefficient in either part one or part two, often by leaving off a factorial on the bottom of the fraction.
+(For example, saying $\binom{12}{9} = \frac{12!}{9!}$.)
+- Some solutions used a correct formula for part one, but an incorrect formula for the binomial coefficient on part two, or vice versa.
+It is the same binomial coefficient, so you'll want to use the same formula.
+- In the fourth problem, a number of solutions simply used the binomial coefficient formula on the problem, but didn't take into account that ordering of strings counts.
+If you reorder a string, it is a different string, and each reordering must be counted separately.

 ## Learning Target 12